DevAgnihotri/MCA_Sem_2/DSA/Searching.md

 ## 6. Concept of Hashing

 **Hashing** is a technique used to quickly store and retrieve data using a special function called a **hash function**.
-The hash function converts a key (like a number or string) into an index in a table (called a hash table).
+The hash function converts a key (like a number or string) into an index.
+And this key index realationship is mapped in a table (called a hash table).

 - **Why use hashing?**
   - Fast access to data (ideally O(1) time).